exercism/python/concepts/itertools/about.md

 ### chain.from_iterable()

-Works like chain but takes a single nested iterable, unpacking that iterable into individual iterables.
+Works like chain but takes a single nested iterable Then the method unpack that iterable into individual iterables.

 ```python
 >>> import itertools